 Are you really overheating?
 The first step you should take unless there is steam pouring out of your bonnet is to have your gauge checked.
-Most factory gauges are a merely an indicator and not all that accurate.
+Most factory gauges are merely an indicator and not all that accurate.
 A good quality after market gauge is recommended.
 Keep in mind in most cases engines like to run between 180-190 degrees Fahrenheit.

 Don't throw your thermostat away!
 Thermostats are needed to keep your motor in the optimum temperature range - this avoids wear and tear and promotes efficient running.

 Thermostats are not recommended with electric water pumps.
 A thermatic controller is normally used with electric water pumps.
 This speeds up or slows down the pump depending on the temperature of the engine.

 To test your Thermostat